blankly-finance/blankly-docs/content/en/core/exchange.md

 ## `write_value(symbol, key, value)`

 Write a value to the shared memory dictionary.
 This can be used to communicate with other processes.
+Generally this is used for multiprocess bots.

 ### Arguments